All day every day?

 Now you can argue the toss about cheaper iCloud storage plans and the popularisation of streaming services, but ultimately Apple shouldn’t be selling a 16GB iPhone.
 Not just because the Samsung Galaxy S6, LG G4, HTC One and almost every other major Android handset offer 32GB as standard.

 Next year, we’d expect to see an entry-level 32GB iPhone.
-Otherwise people will struggle to get the best from their iPhone 7, and that's not we want now, do we?
+Otherwise people will struggle to get the best from their iPhone 7.

 iPhone 6s verdict

 Apple will tell you, "The only thing that’s changed about the iPhone 6s is everything".